akelly1954/Samples/README.md

-* Enhancing the raw queue (ring buffer of shared_ptr<>'s) thread to split out each each major functionality required of the raw queue thread (writing to file, writing to an external process like ffmpeg, or sending the video frame's shared_ptr<> to a consumer app like a GUI based video player) into their own threads.
+* Enhancing the raw queue (ring buffer of shared_ptr<>'s) thread to split out each each major functionality required of the raw queue thread (writing to file, writing to an external process like ffmpeg, or sending the video frame's shared_ptr<> to a consumer app like a GUI based video player) into their own threads (see also next bullet item below).

 * Developing a video streaming app in Qt6 (**VideoCapturePlayer**) relying on the video capture project.
+Currently under development, it is beginning to look like a real app, but is not done yet.
+Currently implementing a worker thread subscriber object to the new raw buffer queue mechanism implemented in the *Video* library.
+This pattern is not a a true **pub/sub** pattern - it operates within a process that links in the *Video* library, and derives from base class *frame_worker_thread_base* declared in *vidcap_raw_queue_thread.hpp*.
-For now this is merely a sandbox for ideas and trying things out in the **dev** branch.
-But it's beginning to look like a real app.
+Working mechanisms of the **write-to-file** and **write-to-process** subscriber threads are implemented in the video capture mechanism implemented in the *Video* library, and are good examples of how to add a new subscriber thread object deriving from the mostly virtual base class *frame_worker_thread_base*.
+The two derived thread objects are declared and defined in *shared_data_items.hpp* and *.cpp* respectively.

 As a sidenote, to see how that project (**VideoCapturePlayer**) is progressing, see *.../source/QtApps/src/VideoCapturePlayer*.
 The project is built by **QtCreator** with **cmake** (using **ninja**, not **make**) and does not participate in the